canonical url

 <link rel="canonical" href="https://example.com/page1.html"/>

-Why Are Canonical URLs Important for SEO?
+Why Are Canonical URLs Important?

 How Do Canonical URLs Work?